onzfonz/comp227/src/content/8/en/part8d.md

 HTMLElement | null
 ```

-since if the function does not find the searched element, it will return null.
+since if the function does not find the searched element, it will return `null`.

 Earlier in this part we [warned](/part8/first_steps_with_type_script#type-assertion)
-about the dangers of type assertions, but in our case the assertion is ok since we are sure that the file *index.html* indeed has this particular id
+about the dangers of type assertions, but in our case the assertion is ok since we are sure that the file *index.html* indeed has the `root` id
-and the function is always returning an HTMLElement.
+and the function is always returning an `HTMLElement`.

 </div>

 <div class="tasks">

 ### Exercise 8.14

-#### 8.14

 Create a new Create React App with TypeScript, and set up ESlint for the project similarly to how we just did.